yiisoft/yii2-queue/README.md

 }
 ```

-Here's how to send a task into queue:
+Here's how to send a task into the queue:

 ```php
 Yii::$app->queue->push(new DownloadJob([